smmoosavi/jqfy/README.md

 **opts.comment**: keep html comments.

 **opts.fixReturnType**: boolean, if true, fix return type of generated function, else generated function check `returnType` option.

+**opts.returnObject**: boolean, if true, return object and set output in `$` field of object. it will be useful sometimes

 #### return